OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/International Scheduled Payments.md

 }
 ```

 #### Credit amount specified; Future Dated Payment, ASPSP doesn't provide Indicative rate on payment order setup

 The example below shows a Scheduled (future dated) payment with final credit amount specified and requesting an Indicative rate to be applied.

 **Indicative rate will be applied on RequestedExecutionDateTime, as per the prevailing Indicative rate** .
 So No Exchange Rate information will be returned in the ASPSP response

 **POST /international-scheduled-payment-consents request**

-<b>Payment Order Consent Request Payload</b>
+**Payment Order Consent Request Payload**

 ```
 POST /international-scheduled-payment-consents HTTP/1.1